International PhD students

 As well as the outstanding support we offer to all of our research students, we have a number of schemes in place to support international students within the Faculty, both before you arrive in Manchester and throughout your postgraduate research studies.

-If you are interested in doing a PhD project in biological, medical or health sciences while also developing your teaching skills find out more about our International PhD programme.
+If you are interested in doing a PhD project in biological, medical or health sciences while also developing your teaching skills find out more about our four year PhD programme with integrated teaching certificate.

 Using our ambassador and buddies schemes, we provide support during the application process, pre-arrival and throughout your studies.
 Our dedicated International Recruitment Officer will help you to identify the most appropriate buddy before your arrival.